\(\renewcommand\AA{\unicode{x212B}}\)

 The algorithm generates simulated workspaces by randomly sampling from the input workspace.
 Meant to be used for creating many workspaces that are randomly simulated from the starting workspace, for performing the Bootstrap technique.
 Bootstrap works by running a single routine or procedure on the many simulated replicas and then comparing the statistical deviation of the results at the end.
 The Bootstrap replicas can be generated in two ways:

-• BootstrapType=SpectraSampling: This type of sampling does not change the data on each spectra but instead samples the spectrum numbers with repetition.
+• BootstrapType=SpectraSampling: This type of sampling samples the spectrum numbers with repetition.
 This means that each row of the workspace is equal to an original row picked at random from the input workspace.
 In practice, this means that each spectra is calculated as boot_sample_ws.dataY(index) = input_ws.dataY(Uniform[0, numberOfHistograms]).
-This kind of bootstrap replicas might make sense when the input workspace is averaged as part of the routine you’re trying to investigate.
+This kind of bootstrap might make sense when the input workspace contains spectra resulting from measurements of the same observable that, in the absence of noise and background, would have been supposed to have been identical.
+An example would be a collection of the momentum distributions of the same isotopic species measured by different detectors

 Usage